KostasSliazas/K7/README.md

 ## Description

-Simple image gallery built with vanilla JavaScript (~7.7KB in size).
-It’s lightweight, responsive.
+Simple image gallery built with vanilla JavaScript (~7KB)
 ## Features

 - Responsive Design: Works seamlessly on all screen sizes, from mobile to desktop.